Author

 Tesla's Universal Wall Connector carries both connectors and hardwires at 48A.
 ChargePoint Home Flex plugs in or hardwires.
 The honest pick for your car.

-Quick answer: Both are credible Level 2 home chargers priced around $550 to $700, and the installed cost is the same either way because the install, not the box, sets the bill.
+Quick answer: Both are credible Level 2 home chargers, the Tesla at a flat $600 direct from Tesla and the ChargePoint at sale prices around $494 to $539 (list $549 to $599), and the installed cost is the same either way because the install, not the box, sets the bill.
 The Tesla Universal Wall Connector is the better all-around pick for most buyers: it carries both a J1772 and a NACS connector in one unit, so it is not a connector gamble, and it hardwires at 48A.
 The ChargePoint Home Flex wins on flexibility, since it installs plug-in or hardwired and its amperage is adjustable, and on its mature app and the largest public charging network.
 Pick Tesla for the dual connector, pick ChargePoint if you want plug-in flexibility or lean on the network.

 TeslaChargePointEV ChargerComparisonHome FlexUniversal Wall Connector